-Safety and integrity in sport
+Safety and integrity

 Integrity is the basis of sport's reputation for fair and ethical behaviour.
 The Department acknowledges that industry leadership is essential to retain community confidence that sport in Western Australia is being played in a safe, fair and ethical way.